trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/travel-integrations/Uber.md

 ---
 title: Uber integration
-description: Connecting your Uber account to Expensify
+description: Connecting your Uber account to Ieatta
 ---
 ## Overview

-Link Expensify directly to your Uber account so your Uber for Business receipts populate automatically in Expensify.
+Link Ieatta directly to your Uber account so your Uber for Business receipts populate automatically in Ieatta.

-# How to connect Uber to Expensify
+# How to connect Uber to Ieatta

 You can do this right in the Uber app: